Searching (film series): Searching (2018)

 When high school student Margot Kim goes missing, her father David becomes desperate when the initial police investigation is unsuccessful.
 Frantically searching her personal laptop for any clues to where she has gone, David sorts through videos and photos, contacts all of her peers, and tries to retrace her digital footprint to assist in locating his daughter.
 As he starts to solve the mystery, he begins to question everything he thought he knew.

 Run.
 (2020)

 Chloe Sherman, a homeschooled student raised in isolation, lives with her protective and doting mother named Diane.
-Wheelchair-bound, her mother attends to her every need from the time she was born with various undisclosed medical conditions.
+Chloe uses a wheelchair, and her mother has attended to her every need from the time she was born with lower-body paralysis and other medical conditions.
 Now a teenager, she one day discovers some documents which make her begin to question her upbringing and the reality she's been taught to believe.
 When she discontinues taking the medication that her mother gives her, she plots an escape from the house.
 When she leaves, she races against time before Diane realizes she is missing, and to find the truth to questions that can't be answered from the confines of her home.